Soldiers and Sailors Civil Relief Act

 6% Interest Rate

-If a service member’s military obligation has affected his/her ability to pay on financial obligations such as credit cards, loans, mortgages, etc., the service member can have his/her interest rate capped at 6% for the duration of the service member’s military obligation.
+If a service member’s military obligation has affected their ability to pay on financial obligations such as credit cards, loans, mortgages, etc., the service member can have their interest rate capped at 6% for the duration of the member’s military obligation.

 Qualifying debts are debts that were incurred before the service member coming on active duty.
 The service member must be on active duty at the time of the request, and the service member’s military career must have materially affected the service member’s ability to pay the debt.
 This provision does not apply to federally guaranteed student loans.

 A service member who is either the plaintiff or the defendant in a civil lawsuit may request a stay, postponement, of a court proceeding in which he/she is a party.
 A service member may request a stay at any point in the proceedings.
 However, courts are reluctant to grant stays at the pretrial phase of a lawsuit, such as discovery, depositions, etc. If a judgment is entered against a service member who is unavailable due to military orders, the service member may be able to have that judgment voided.

 To apply for these protections, the service member must be a party to the suit.

 The provision only applies to civil lawsuits, separation/divorce, suits for paternity, child custody suits, and bankruptcy debtor/creditor meetings.